Kisalaykisu/Pytest/README.md

           g) pytest allows one to drop into the PDB prompt immediately at the start of each test via a command line option:

              pytest --trace    # This will invoke the Python debugger at the start of every test.

+          h) To get a list of the slowest 10 test durations over 1.0s long:

+             pytest --durations=10 --durations-min=1.0  # By default, pytest will not show test durations that are too small (<0.005s) unless -vv is passed on the command-line.